Abdulrahmanalkalla112/Arduino-Lift-System/README.md

 # Arduino-Lift-System
-An Arduino-based stepper motor lift system with button controls and floor detection."# Arduino Lift System 🚀
+The Arduino Lift System is an elevator simulation controlled by an Arduino Uno/Nano and powered by a stepper motor with a driver.
+Users can select floors using push buttons, and the system detects the lift’s position via limit switches (normally open sensors).
+The lift moves precisely to the selected floor and stops automatically upon reaching its destination.."# Arduino Lift System 🚀

 ## 📌 Features